maziarg/maziarg.github.io/index.md

 My broad research domains are machine learning, reinforcement learning and data privacy.
 My current reserach focus is on developing privacy-preserving machine learning systems.
 My goal is to design and develope privacy-aware machine learning algorithms that serve as the main core of AI systems.

 During my studies, I designed and developed the first generation of privacy-preserving reinforcement learning (RL) algorithms.
-I also developed the first membersbership infrence attacked against off-policy RL systems.
+I also developed the first generation of membersbership infrence attackes (MIA) against off-policy RL systems.

 <h2 id="Projects">Projects</h2>
 TBA.